 Don’t be afraid to seek professional support if you need to, too.
 There’s lots of mental health helplines available in the UK – use them!

 If you’ve dug yourself in a bit of a hole, it might seem like you need to climb over a mountain to get back on track, but it’s okay to take it in small steps.
 Whether its a paragraph a day on an essay or just getting out of bed every morning, every step is a step in the right direction and is an achievement in itself.

 Make to do lists.
 Scribble any stress and frustrations in a notebook.
 Keep a journal.
 Get it out of your head and onto paper, where it is so much easier to comprehend and organise.
-Make an action plan on how to get back on track and make sure it is realistic and achievable.
+Make an action plan on how you are going to get out of your rut and make sure it is realistic and achievable.